inasafe/inasafe-doc/docs/source/tutorial-docs/ToT/orbview-imagery.rst

 A. Downloading Imagery Orbview3 from USGS
 -----------------------------------------

-When you digitize a region by using JOSM, problems frequently arise that satellite imagery (Bing) are not clear, covered with clouds even some area don’t have detailed satellite imagery.
+When you digitize a region by using JOSM, problems frequently arise that satellite imagery (Bing) are not clear, covered with clouds even some area don't have detailed satellite imagery.
 These problems can be solved by using a plugin in JOSM is "ImportImagePlugin", with these plugin you can open imagery obtained from other sources and used for digitizing.
 One of the imagery that can be used is Orbview Imagery that can be downloaded for free in <http://earthexplorer.usgs.gov/>`_.

 .. image:: /static/tutorial/ToT/2_tot_1.png
    :align: center